Quick and Easy Paella

 Instructions

 • Dine on Spanish food in the comfort of your own home with this Quick and Easy Paella recipe.
-Use our Minute® Instant White Rice and shrimp, or other seafood of your choice.
+Use our Minute® Instant White Rice and shrimp for this dish, or substitute your seafood of choice.

 Step 1